uelgerni/PartitionsAndTableaux/README.md

 a generator that gives all young tableaux to a partition

-a function that does the sliding operation of skewtableaux

-a function that can multiply two tableaux

-a function that does the row insertion operation

 an implementation of the Schensted algorithm

 a class for Tableaux

+a method that does the sliding operation of skewtableaux

+a method that can multiply two tableaux

+a method that does the row insertion operation

 .